sidewaysthought/fact-rar/README.md

 2. Tell your large language model (GPT-4o, DeepSeek, Copilot, Gemini 2.5 Flash, LLaMA 4, etc.) to compress the knowledge using the specification.
 3. After the LLM encodes your text, save it in a file, or paste it into another chat for use whenever you need it.

-### Copy-and-Paste Specification To Use in Prompts
+### Copy-and-Paste Specification To Use in Prompts (v 1.0.1)
 ```
 Sentence frame: S V O. One clause per line.
+Grouped expressions:
+  • Use { } to group subjects or conditionals
+  • Use [ ] to group verbs or objects
+  • Syntax matches Python literal structures
 Time markers:
   • Present = default
   • Future: +3d, +2h30m (suffix after verb)